vippsas/dotnet-sdk/README.md

 ### Unimplemented parameters and properties

-The Vipps SDK offers typed request and response classes.
+This SDK offers typed request and response classes.
 These classes might not be up-to-date if you are on the bleeding edge of our APIs, or if you use features that are not generally available.

 #### Request